-Enter your name and email address and we will send you this Blog Income and Expenses Workbook right away!
+Join my list and we will send you this Blog Income and Expenses Workbook right away!

 There are so many free e-courses out there, and one day I may round them all up for you.
 For now, here are some to get you started.

-The Sticky Blogging System and the Sticky Blogger SEO courses have been a game changer for me in the way I think about writing blog posts.
+The Sticky Blogging System and the Sticky Blogger SEO courses have been a game-changer for me in the way I think about writing blog posts.
 I have taken all the free and paid courses she has offered because of how amazing they are.

 The course is called Making Sense of Affiliate Marketing.

 The author of the course earns over $50,000 a month from affiliates!
 While I’d love to be her when I grow up, I’m hoping to use what I learned to at least begin to make a part-time income from my blog.

 If you want to focus only on Amazon Associates for affiliate income and a full e-course is a bit much for you right now, check out this ebook: Cracking the Code on the Amazon Associate’s Program.